Integrations

 - Verify the Babelize GitHub App is installed on the repository

-- Check that you have write access to the repository
+- Check you have write access to the repository

 - Try re-running from the project page